CDS in a Motor Vehicle Charges

 No person shall operate a motor vehicle on any highway while knowingly having in his possession or in the motor vehicle any controlled dangerous substance as classified in Schedules I, II, III, IV and V of the “New Jersey Controlled Dangerous Substances Act,” P.L.
 1970, c.
 226 or any prescription legend drug, unless the person has obtained the substance or drug from, or on a valid written prescription of, a duly licensed physician, veterinarian, dentist or other medical practitioner licensed to write prescriptions intended for the treatment or prevention of disease in man or animals or unless the person possesses a controlled dangerous substance pursuant to a lawful order of a practitioner or lawfully possesses a Schedule V substance.

-Charges for Possession of CDS in a Motor Vehicle in Bloomfied or Essex County NJ?
+Facing Charges for Possession of CDS in a Motor Vehicle in NJ?

 If you are found guilty of the violation outlined above, you are exposed to multiple penalties, including: